FD Photo Studio

 Our Blackout & RGB enforced studio 4 with “Action Painting” wall is on a high demand.
 This blackout stage was designed to provide complete control over the strobe light.
 As with any our other stages a standard package of three basic backdrops and three lights is available within the stage already.
 Find out more about our new NY Studio 4’s pricing and availability by visiting our website!

-Beauty Shoot at LIC 4 studio -wrongron, Wrong Ron, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, New-York, Model, FD photo studio, blog, Beauty Shoot at LIC 4 studio, beauty shoot, !NYC4, !done
+Beauty Shoot at LIC 4 studio -wrongron, Wrong Ron, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, New-York, Model, FD photo studio, blog, Beauty Shoot at LIC 4 studio, beauty shoot, !NYC4, !done

-Beauty Shoot at LIC 4 studio -wrongron, Wrong Ron, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, New-York, Model, FD photo studio, blog, Beauty Shoot at LIC 4 studio, beauty shoot, !NYC4, !done
+Beauty Shoot at LIC 4 studio -wrongron, Wrong Ron, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, New-York, Model, FD photo studio, blog, Beauty Shoot at LIC 4 studio, beauty shoot, !NYC4, !done

-Beauty Shoot at LIC 4 studio -wrongron, Wrong Ron, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, New-York, Model, FD photo studio, blog, Beauty Shoot at LIC 4 studio, beauty shoot, !NYC4, !done
+Beauty Shoot at LIC 4 studio -wrongron, Wrong Ron, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, photography services, photographer, New-York, Model, FD photo studio, blog, Beauty Shoot at LIC 4 studio, beauty shoot, !NYC4, !done

 NYC: We’re adjusting pricing & building 10 new studios